-ACTS Signature Community Services, Inc. (ASCS), a not-for-profit Pennsylvania corporation providing home and community-based services to ACTS and the Affiliates.
+ACTS Signature Community Services, Inc. (ASCS), a not-for-profit Pennsylvania corporation providing home and community-based services and primary care services to ACTS.

 ACTS Legacy Foundation, Inc. (ALF), a not-for-profit Delaware corporation that provides fundraising, supports all charitable programs and manages the donor restricted funds for ACTS and the Affiliates.
+On June 1, 2024, Mease Life Residents Foundation, Inc. (MLRF), an entity under common control and a not-for-profit Florida corporation, merged into ALF.

-ACTS is also the sole member of ACTS Acquisition and Development Company, LLC (AADC), a Florida limited liability company that engages in acquisition and development related activity on behalf of ACTS.
+ACTS is also the sole member of ACTS Acquisition and Development Company, LLC (AADC), a Florida limited liability company that engages in acquisition and development related activity on behalf of ACTS and the Affiliates.
 AADC is the sole corporate member of the following Affiliates:

-Integrace, Inc. d/b/a ACTS Retirement-Life Communities of Maryland (ARLC MD), a not-for-profit Maryland corporation which operates 4 CCRCs located in Maryland.
+Acts Communities of Maryland, Inc. (ACMD), formerly known as Integrace, Inc. d/b/a ACTS Retirement-Life Communities of Maryland, a not-for-profit Maryland corporation which operates 4 CCRCs located in Maryland.

 Mease Life, Inc. (ML), a not-for-profit Florida corporation which operates a CCRC located in Dunedin, Florida.
-ML is the sole member of Mease Life Residents Foundation, Inc. (MLRF), a not-for-profit Florida corporation that provides fundraising and supports all charitable programs for ML.
+ML was the sole member of MLRF through May 31, 2024 before MLRF merged into ALF.
+MLRF provided fundraising and supported all charitable programs for ML.